sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS student guide - Migrating Oracle to Azure SQL.md

 2. What should be included in the POC?

-3. How will SQL Server save them on licensing costs?
+3. How will SQL Server and Azure SQL Database save them on licensing costs?

 _Schema and data movement_

-1. How would you recommend that WWI move their data and schema into SQL Server?
+1. How would you recommend that WWI move their data and schema into Azure SQL Database?
 What services would you suggest and what are the specific steps they would need to take to prepare the data, to transfer the data, and where would the loaded data land?

 2. Update your diagram with the data loading process with the steps you identified.

 _Application changes_

-1. What product would you recommend to WWI to migrate their storefront MVC application to the new SQL Server database?
+1. What product would you recommend to WWI to migrate their storefront MVC application to the new database?

 2. How would you migrate the Oracle Forms applications?
 How would you define success?
 Are there any technologies the customer needs to know?